Definition and Examples of an Economic Contraction

 A contraction is caused by a loss in confidence that slows demand.
-It's usually triggered by an event, like a stock market correction or crash.
+An event, like a stock market correction or crash, triggers it.
 But the true cause precedes the well-publicized event.
-It's typically an increase in interest rates that decreases the capital.
+It's typically an increase in interest rates that decrease the capital.

 Investors sell stocks, sending prices downward and reducing financing for large corporations.
 Businesses cut spending, then lay off workers.
 That dries up consumer spending, which creates further business losses and layoffs.
 To understand this economic downturn, one has to be aware of the causes of the business cycle, especially the causes of a recession.